suitenumerique/hackdays2025/submissions/openproject-hacking-borders/README.md

 - Our approach of using open enterprise-grade standards (in the back-end) and [BlockNote](https://www.BlockNotejs.org/) (in the front-end) lowers the barrier for deep integrations, which are other often costly and complex.
 This is important because scalable, reusable integrations make our open source ecosystem more useful, more attractive and more powerful.

 ## Next Steps

 - Extract the BlockNote extensions from our prototype into standalone, reusable components that can be easily documented, distributed and maintained
 - Explore further integration of Docs and Blocknote (possibly as the main editor for work package descriptions and comments) in OpenProject
 - Make it possible to embed complete work package queries defined in OpenProject within a Docs document
 - Develop our LLM/AI features so that... (please complete)
+- Introduce token exchange in the la suite stack 🚀